 Student Life Office

-Student drop-in hours for Dr. K
+Drop-in hours with Dr. K

 laurels-155.jpg

-He looks forward to talking with you.
+He looks forward to talking with you!

-Dr. K's Drop-In Hours for November 2023
+Dr. K's Drop-In Hours for Spring 2025

 Questions?
 Please contact the Student Life Office or call us at 503-517-7396.